Adam-Grz/core-testing-bits/README.md

 ### Example code

 Concurrent test execution has not been implemented in Protractor very well.
-There is one way that I've found to run your tests in parallel, which involves scripting one test per one file.
+There is one way that I've found to run your tests in parallel, which involves scripting **one test per one file**.

 Create a starter file, eg. `run.js`